anil-ozdem/Systra/README.md

 🗑️ Remove Unused Windows Applications
 Quickly remove pre-installed apps that are not needed, keeping only what the user chooses to retain.

+🚀 Adjust Visual Effects for Best Performance
+While Windows' visual effects (animations, shadows, etc.) offer an aesthetic experience, they consume system resources.
+This feature minimizes visual effects to boost overall system performance.

+💾 Create System Restore Point
+Creating a restore point before significant system changes or at regular intervals allows you to revert your system to a previous, stable state if issues arise.
+This feature simplifies the creation of new restore points with a single click.

 Windows 10 or 11